FCA's CCI regime

 The FCA has proposed that certain products will be specifically excluded from the regime (to the extent that they would otherwise meet the definition of a CCI) and goes slightly further than the CCI Regulations in prescribing these.
 These include (amongst others) pension schemes, funeral plan products deposits that are not structured deposits, pure protection contracts and long-term insurance contracts where benefits are only payable on death and sickness.

-Given the breadth of the definition, firms will need to carefully review the exclusions to consider whether their products are CCIs.
+Firms will carefully need to review the exclusions to consider whether their products are CCIs.

-The FCA has also proposed that the CCI regime will not apply to an offer of a CCI where the offer meets the following criteria:
+The FCA has also proposed that the CCI regime will not apply to an offer of a CCI which is a readily realisable security where the offer meets the following criteria:

 - the marketing materials feature clear and prominent disclosures that the product is not intended for retail investors, and the CCI is only being offered to professional clients and/or eligible counterparties;